UtsavSaksena/Python/Pythonassignment.md

     ---------------------------------End of Summary---------------------------------

 <P>
 From the regression above we see that the coefficient is negative.
 What this means is that, for a 1% increase in European Settler mortality rate the average protections against expropriation risk fall by approximately 0,63 units.
-In this situation we should also look at the value given by the
-R-Square: that 30% of the variation on the average protection against expropriation risk is explained by the variable logem4 (European Settler's mortality rate).
-All in all we have that this instrument is sufficiently strong
+In this situation we should also look at the value given by the  R-Square: that 30% of the variation on the average protection against expropriation risk is explained by the variable logem4 (European Settler's mortality rate).
+All in all we have that this instrument is sufficiently strong.
 </P>

 <P>
 Now we estimate the 2SLS in which we take the fitted values of the variable <I> avexpr </I> and run a regression according to equation (2).
 </P>
 ```python
 # Keeping predicted value
 averpx_hat=9.5146-0.6314*df['logem4']